sebaferreras/Ionic3-MultiLevelSideMenu/README.md

 `accordionMode` | Collapses any opened option when a new option is expanded. | `false` `itemHeight` | The height of the items is used to animate the side menu changes when hidding and showing the sub menu items.
 You can set a custom height for the items for each mode. | `50` for all `md`, `ios` and `wp`
-`arrowIcon` | The Ionic icon name to be used as the arrow in the header options | `ios-arrow-down` `showSelectedOption` | If the selected option should be highlighted (if it is a sub item, its parent will also be highlighted) | `false`
+`arrowIcon` | The Ionic icon name to be used as the arrow in the header options | `ios-arrow-down` `showSelectedOption` | If the selected option should be highlighted (if it is a sub item, its parent will also be highlighted).
+If set to `true` and the selected option is a sub item, its parent will be always shown expanded when opening the side menu | `false`
 `selectedOptionClass` | Name of the class to be added to the selected option.
 Only used when `showSelectedOption` is `true` | `selected-option`
+`indentSubOptionsWithoutIcons` | Vertically aligns the sub options without icons to the parent option | `false` `subOptionIndentation`| The `padding-left` of the sub options, so you can indent them if needed | `'16px'` for all `md`, `ios` and `wp`

 ## Some other public methods